 Ask the whys

 Before you embark on anything, ask yourself why.
 Why do you want to study?
 Studying is quite expensive; you do not want to get into it blindly.
 Ask yourself so that you have a plan for the future.
 You would know whether you would like to progress on your skillset or would rather diversify by asking yourself why?
-By asking why you will have the drive to take you through the years of study.
+By asking why you will have the drive to take you through the years of study, especially if an MBA degree is in thought later down the road.

 Where does your passion lie